KeyboardKit/website/collections/_posts/2021/2021-09-22-keyboardkit-app.md

 The app lets you create keyboards and themes.
 Keyboards can be customized with a language, a theme and settings.
 Themes can define things like colors, border, shadows and more.

 The app is pretty basic now, but there are many powerful features planned for the future.
-I'd love for you to join this journey.
-Don't hesitate to reach out if there's anything you want to ask, any feedback you want to give or if you just want to say hi :)

-All the best

-Daniel Saidi